farmalloc/exp_collective_farmalloc/README.md

 The implementations of the B-tree and the skip list are placed in the `include/far_memory_container` directory.
-Correspondence between the container variant names in the paper (listed in Section 5.2) and source files are summarised in the following table.
+Correspondence between the container variant names in the paper (listed in Section 5.2) and source files are summarized in the following table.

 |container variant|implementation|
 |:-|:-|